 Various screening methods can show lumps or changes that may be cancerous tissue.
 If these tests are positive, the next step is often a biopsy.

-In a biopsy, tissue from the area of concern is removed for examination under a microscope to see if cancer has developed.
-Stereotactic breast biopsy is one type of biopsy.
+In a biopsy, a radiologist removes a tissue sample for examination under a microscope to see if cancer has developed.

 What is stereotactic breast biopsy?

-Radiologists use the two sets of images to guide them to the area of concern and remove tissue samples.
-The samples are then analyzed to see if cancer is present.
+The two sets of images guide the radiologist to the area of concern as they remove tissue samples.
+A pathologist will then analyze the samples to see if cancer is present.

-This kind of biopsy is used after a mammogram or other examination finds:
+A doctor may recommend this kind of biopsy if a mammogram or other examination finds: